 Retired in 2014 but back part time as of 2018!

 Geoff Hall is another legend in these parts.
-One of original founders of Goulburn Valley Fly Fishing Centre, Geoff played a huge part in the overall vision, direction, and success of the company for over twenty years.
+One of original founders of Goulburn Valley Fly Fishing Centre, Geoff played a huge part in the overall vision, direction, and success of the company for more than twenty years.

 Geoff grew up fishing the rivers of the area and is not only an expert guide, but he’s also steeped in the history of the region.
-Geoff knows everyone in the district and has been a driving force on many local issues, including battling for better outcomes for our trout fishery, and the protection of the wider environment.
+Geoff knows everyone in the district.
+Something that is obvious when you see his collection of keys that gain him access to nearly every property in the shire.
+He has been a driving force on many local issues, including battling for better outcomes for our trout fishery, and the protection of the wider environment.
 His latest work focusing on the threats to the Snob’s Creek catchment.

 Geoff is an expert rafting guide and instructor.
-He, along with David and Antony, pretty much wrote the book on fishing the Goulburn River.
-Equally adept with fly fishers of all levels, Geoff’s ability to teach and instruct in a relaxed manner, makes him a client favourite.
+He, along with David and Anthony, pretty much wrote the book on fishing the Goulburn River.
+Equally adept with fly fishers of all levels, Geoff’s ability to teach and instruct in a relaxed manner, makes him a long time client favourite.

 Retired in May 2018!